 Herman Cain is not the first potential central banker to complain about Fed salaries.
 Part I explained how the deterioration of the salaries for members of the Federal Reserve Board led to curious outcomes that drained the Board of its potential strength.
 That deterioration has only accelerated-dramatically-in the decades since.
-Using original data obtained from the Fed's
+Using original data obtained from the Fed's annual reports (for the Reserve Bank salaries) and from a successful Freedom of Information Act (FOIA) request to the Board of Governors (for the Fed governors and Fed chairs), I was able to track just how much the salary for a governorship has deteriorated over time.
+Figure 2 shows the salaries of the various members of the Federal Reserve System-the Fed chair, Fed governors, and Federal Reserve Bank presidents-against the Bureau of Labor Statistics data on the consumer price index.

-84 Timiraos (2019).
+77 Everett (2019).